Valery Tsepkalo: High Tech Park

-The idea to establish a Belarusian Silicon Valley first appeared when Valery Tsepkalo was visiting Silicon Valley during his diplomatic service in the USA.
-Tsepkalo was impressed by the effectiveness of the ecosystem, which stimulated the development of technology companies.
+The idea to establish a Belarusian Silicon Valley first appeared when Tsepkalo was visiting Silicon Valley during his diplomatic service in the USA.
+He was impressed by the effectiveness of the ecosystem, which stimulated the development of technology companies.
 According to Tsepkalo, it took him a year and a half to persuade the Belarusian authorities to establish infrastructure and a centre of attraction for Belarusian IT companies.
-On the backdrop of the Dot-com bubble burst, the establishment was very skeptical about the IT industry.
-The work on popularization of the high technologies among the public officials was later described in Tsepkalo's book Belarus Hi-Tech Park: 10 Years of Development.
+On the backdrop of the bursting of the Dot-com bubble, the establishment was very skeptical about the IT industry.
+He later described his work on popularization of high technologies among public officials in his book Belarus Hi-Tech Park: 10 Years of Development.

-Creation of the High Tech Park was announced by Lukashenko in 2003 during the IT Week.
-The president saw it as a modernization tool to boost traditional industries such as agriculture, education, health care, military defense, etc. In July 2004 head of the Presidential Administration Ural Latypov and Tsepkalo gave an online press-conference where they described the future par's concept.
+Lukashenko announced the creation of the High Tech Park in 2003, and saw it as a modernization tool to boost industries such as agriculture, education, health care and military defense.
+In July 2004, the head of the Presidential Administration Ural Latypov and Tsepkalo gave an online press conference where they described the future park's concept.
 The organization was established on 22 September 2005, and on 7 October 2005 Tsepkalo received the director's post.
-He saw HTP as a tool to stop the IT-experts drain and an enabling environment for Belarusian start-ups.
-In 2009 he called the Park the "Belarusian Silicon Valley".
+He saw the park as a tool to stop IT experts leaving the country, and as an enabling environment for Belarusian start-ups.
+In 2009 he called the park the "Belarusian Silicon Valley".

 In 2005 the authorities provided 50 hectares of land near Uručča district in Minsk.
-In ten years the campus grew into a scientific-research centre with offices, conference centres, apartments, hotels, shopping malls, etc. The government guaranteed a 1-year $300,000 loan with a 17% interest rate to help get it up and running, the HTP paid it back in two years.
-The export performance was expected to reach $300–350 mln up to 2015.
-A special preferential tax regime was introduced to make HTP, as Tsepkalo said, an oasis of the new economy.
+In ten years the campus grew into a scientific-research centre with offices, conference centres, apartments, hotels and shopping malls.
+The government guaranteed a one-year $300,000 loan with a 17% interest rate to help get it up and running, which the HTP paid back in two years.
+The export performance was expected to reach $300–350 million by 2015.
+A special preferential tax regime was introduced for the HTP.

-By 2014, 138 companies were registered in the Park, and its total production reached $650 mln.
-In the software export capacity per person, Belarus surpassed the US and India.
-The public image of programmist careers rose rapidly; some public schools initiated additional education courses in it.
-According to Tsepkalo, IT industry growth in Belarus surpassed the world average several times and the HTP net export exceeded the total of the national industrial plants.
+By 2014, 138 companies were registered in the Park, and its total production reached $650 million.
+The public image of programming careers rose rapidly; some public schools initiated additional education courses in it.
+According to Tsepkalo, IT industry growth in Belarus surpassed the world average several times and the HTP's net export exceeded the total of the national industrial plants.